Football News

 Coca-Cola

-In Aug 2025, Manchester United announced a partnership with American beverage brand Coca-Cola as their official Carbonated Soft Drink Partner in the UK and Europe region.
+In August 2025, Manchester United announced a partnership with American beverage brand Coca-Cola, roping it in as their official Carbonated Soft Drink Partner in Europe and the UK

-The partnership will see Coca-Cola’s brand visibility at the Old Trafford stadium on matchdays.
-The agreement includes pouring rights for a range of Coca-Cola beverages including Coca-Cola, Coca-Cola Zero, Diet Coke, Fanta, Fanta Zero, Sprite, Sprite Zero, Dr Pepper, and Dr Pepper Zero at Old Trafford during match days.
+The partnership entails Coca-Cola enjoying branding visibility at Old Trafford on matchdays.
+The agreement includes pouring rights at the stadium for a range of Coca-Cola brands, including Coca-Cola, Coca-Cola Zero, Diet Coke, Fanta, Fanta Zero, Sprite, Sprite Zero, Dr Pepper, and Dr Pepper Zero.

-Manchester United and Coca-Cola will collaborate to create experiences for fans in the UK and Europe through brand activations, digital content and community-driven initiatives.
+Man United and Coca-Cola also collaborate on fan experiences in Europe and the UK, which include brand activations, digital content, and community-driven initiatives.

 Harves